jolkdarr/language-postscript/README.md

-# postscript package
+# PostScript Package

-Support for Postscript language.
+Support for the PostScript language.
-Converted from `TextMate` bundle.
+Converted from the `TextMate` bundle.